kongeo/betting_server/README.md

 # betting_server
 Betting game server over tcp sockets

-A programming assignment back from the schools days touching BSD sockets and pthreads
+A programming assignment back from the school days dealing with BSD sockets and pthreads